Silent Night? Are We With the Shepherds … Or Herod’s Soldiers?

 Christ the newborn king comes to overthrow all tyrants and dictatorships, including the dictatorship of noise.
 Cardinal Sarah calls for a “resistance movement” against the tyranny of noise.

-Of course I’m not saying technology is bad or that we should all go off the grid or something.
-Far from it.
-My wife Suzanne and I stay in touch throughout the day with text messages, and it’s a good thing in our marriage.

-But silence is something for which we have to be willing to fight and sacrifice.
+Technology used well can be a powerful tool, but silence is something for which we have to be willing to fight and sacrifice.
 Already in the 19th century, the Christian writer Søren Kierkegaard was writing things like this:

 If I were a doctor, and if I were allowed to prescribe just one remedy for all the ills of the modern world, I would prescribe silence.
 For even if the Word of God were proclaimed in the modern world, it would be choked to death with noise… Therefore, create silence.

+Create silence.
 How can we create silence in our lives?

 It begins here, in divine worship.